A first for Canada!

 How waterproof are they?

-What do I do with my stone Paper map after I am done skiing?
+What do I do with my Rock Paper Map after I am done skiing?

 Here's where we get a bit technical.
 The HDPE in our trail map paper is photo-degradable.
 That means the molecular structure will break down under exposure to UV light, even in a landfill.
 During this process calcium carbonate (CaCO3) is released and returns to the earth, while the HDPE gradually breaks down further, and is almost fully converted into water, carbon dioxide and biomass in about two years.